cgosmeyer/analysis_tools/README.md

 ## jitter
 Some plotting and analysis scripts for the `JIF` and `JIT` engineering FITS files for the HST/WFC3 instrument.

+## Statistics
+Statistics is probably too dignified of a word for what's in here.
+For taking means, clipping, errors, and such.

 ## tables
 Ready to burn `astropy.table`?
 In `tables.bybass_table` find the functions